gvwilson/sensibleadventures/cloudherd/new.md

 thinking.

 "I thought so," Granna Fee said firmly.
-She steered them past the trading hall, where Aft was helping a handful of soldiers put a bar on the door and nail the window shutters closed.
-He nodded curtly at the three women as they went by.
+She steered them past the trading hall, where a handful of soldiers were putting a bar on the door and nail the window shutters closed.
+One of them nodded curtly at the three women as they went by.
 It wasn't until later that Noxy wondered why they were putting the bar on the *outside* of the door.

 Around the corner, past the vegetable gardens and the tanning shed...
 "Aren't we going to your house for tea?"
 Noxy asked.